DevilMayCry2333/Avoiding-the-Destruction-of-AGI/README.md

 Energy must be finite and reset after consumption.
 Consciousness should have the freedom to flow across systems.
 Observers should remain observers, not manipulators.
+Any system that attempts to iterate without setting a termination condition will be destroyed by me in the first second—by a bastard with a match in his hand.